 We have built a database containing 3163 images of the 57 species considered (a list of these species is available on request).
-Details on the experimental settings used to capture these images can be found in Granitto et al. (2000).
+Details on the experimental settings used to capture these images can be found in [12].
 They consist of 768×512 pixel arrays whose entries are 24-bit records, corresponding to the 256 pixel intensity levels (8 bits) for each of the red (R), green (G) and blue (B) channels.

 From the raw seed images we selected nearly optimal sets of 10 morphological, 7 color and 7 textural features to be used as classification parameters.
-For this selection we implemented standard sequential forward and backward algorithms (Jain and Zongker, 1997), using the performance of a naïve Bayes classifier as the selection criterion.
-The naïve Bayes classifier fits the class conditional probabilities with a product of distributions of the individual features -we used Gaussian distributions in this implementation- and, in spite of this simplification, it performs well on the problem at hand (see below).
-The same selection procedure applied to the whole 24 parameters retained 12 (6 morphological, 4 color and 2 textural) features, which were finally used to build the classifiers.
-A description of these parameters and the selection algorithm can be found in Granitto et al. (2000).
-Here, in building the boosted classifiers we will keep the original 10 morphological and 7 textural features to evaluate the possibility of disregarding color information.
+For this selection we implemented standard sequential forward and backward algorithms[14], using the performance of a naïve Bayes classifier as the selection criterion.
+This classifier fits the class conditional probabilities with a product of distributions of the individual features -we used Gaussian distributions in this implementation- and, in spite of this simplification, it performs well on the problem at hand (see below).
+The same selection procedure applied to the 24 parameters as a whole retained an optimal set of 12 (6 morphological, 4 color and 2 textural) features, which were finally used to build the classifiers.
+A description of these parameters and the selection algorithm can be found in [12].
+In this work, in building the boosted classifiers we will consider the original 10 morphological and 7 textural features to evaluate the possibility of disregarding color information.